 - You can also use your linked Visa Debit Card to withdraw funds via ATMs, or make purchases via EFTPOS or online.

-I'm an investor, how will taking a repayment pause interact with my tax deductions?
+How will taking a repayment pause affect my tax deductions?

 If I pause my repayments, will it affect my credit rating?